ckan/ckan/doc/maintaining/upgrading/upgrade-postgres.rst

         sudo pg_dropcluster --stop 9.4 main
         sudo pg_createcluster --start 9.4 main --locale=en_US.UTF-8

-   .. note:

-      If you get errors like ``could not access file "$libdir/postgis-1.5": No such file or directory``:

-        ???

 #.
 Tell CKAN to use the new |postgres| database by switching the |postgres| port number in the |production.ini|.
 First find the correct port::